Keola Beamer: Career

-In 1973 he published First Method for the Hawaiian Slack Key Guitar (the first instruction book for the form), and in the 1990s he produced several more instruction books and videos and started offering lessons on-line via his website.
-Since 2001, he has run a series of "cultural immersion" workshops dedicated not only to slack key but other aspects of Hawaiiana.
-Meanwhile, he has continued to tour and to release CDs on his own 'Ohe Records label.
-In 2014, he was honored with a NACF Artist Fellowship for Music.
+In 1973, he published First Method for the Hawaiian Slack Key Guitar (the first instruction book for the form), and in the 1990s, he produced several more instruction books and videos and started offering lessons online via his website.
+Since 2001, he has run a series of "cultural immersion" workshops dedicated not only to slack key but also to other aspects of Hawaiiana.
+Meanwhile, he has continued to tour and release CDs on his own 'Ohe Records label.
+In 2014, he was honored with an NACF Artist Fellowship for Music.
 He lives in Lahaina, Hawaii.

 Beamer was nominated for a Grammy Award in 2012 under the Best Regional Roots Music Album category, which includes Hawaiian music.
-The same year the musical soundtrack for the motion picture movie Descendants was nominated for the Grammy Awards.
+The same year, the musical soundtrack for the motion picture movie Descendants was nominated for the Grammy Awards.
 Beamer played on and contributed to the work.

 Beamer has influenced many guitar players.